earlfogel/food/README.md

 1/2 tsp dry mustard<br/>
 1 cup celery, chopped<br/>
 2 lbs sweet potato, peeled<br/>
-2 cup mushrooms<br/>
+2 cup mushrooms, sliced<br/>
-1 cup green beans<br/>
+2 cup green beans, chopped<br/>
 1 tbsp honey<br/>
 2 tbsp lemon juice<br/>

 Chop the vegetables into bite-sized pieces.

 Fry onions, garlic and spices in butter.
 When onions are soft, add celery.
-When celery is soft, add sweet potato and cook 2-3 minutes.
-Then add mushrooms, beans and a little water.
+When celery is soft, add sweet potato.
+When sweet potato is soft, add mushrooms, beans and a little water.
 Cover and simmer over low heat until everything is tender.
 Remove from heat and stir in honey and lemon juice.

-Serve over rice, with naan.
+Serve over rice, with yogurt and naan.

-This is a variation on my Chickpea Curry (above), which was based on the Mushroom Curry in the Moosewood cookbook.
+This is a variation on Chickpea Curry (above).

 ## Coconut Chickpea Curry